mlueckel/PlanTUS/README.md

 **neuronavigation software** – for MR-guided navigation of the transducer to the selected position(s).
 <img src="https://github.com/user-attachments/assets/540e9535-a9a4-4ea4-ac2a-0eebd15982ac" width="200" />

+These files include, among others:
+- a .txt file, containing the 4x4 affine transformation matrix that defines the transducer placement in the T1w image space.
+- a .mat file, containing the 4x4 affine transformation matrix that defines the transducer placement in the T1w image space.
+- a .kps file that recreates the exact transducer placement in the k-Plan software (https://k-plan.io/) when imported.

-**k-Plan example**: Using the PlanTUS output files, the selected transducer placement can be easily imported into the k-Plan software (https://k-plan.io/) for validating the heuristically selected transducer placement with proper acoustic simulations.
+**k-Plan example**: The selected transducer placement can be easily imported into the k-Plan software (https://k-plan.io/), using the *.kps output file*, for validating the heuristically selected transducer placement with proper acoustic simulations.

 <img src="https://github.com/user-attachments/assets/ef43e905-1466-4dc3-9e69-ccefa266d8fa" width="800" />

-**Localite example**: Using the planTUS output files, the selected transducer placement can be easily imported into the Localite neuronavigation software (https://www.localite.de/en/products/tms-navigator/) as a target for nagvigation (i.e., instrument marker).
+**Localite example**: Using the planTUS output files, the selected transducer placement can be easily imported into the Localite neuronavigation software (https://www.localite.de/en/products/tms-navigator/) as a target for navigation (i.e., instrument marker).

 <img src="https://github.com/user-attachments/assets/123bb35e-965e-4993-a2f6-9ec445bbe2ba" width="800" />